renukasastry/Jumbo-tests/manual_tests/charters/barcode_scanner/BarcodeScanner.md

 ##Test Ideas

+The following ideas are applicable to the barcode screen available in the Shopping List, Categories browsing, My Jumbo and Update order, when testing, keep in mind to check all these places:

 - Click to open the Barcode scanner screen for the very first time and the permission to use the camera should be requested (android >= 6, iOS > 7)
 - All barcodes scanner screens should have an empty state image
 - Only products (barcodes EAN-8 or EAN-13) and recipes (QR Code 128) can be scanned